-Anabel Cassady is the HR & Finance Associate at Energy Innovation: Policy and Technology LLC.
+Anabel Cassady is the Associate Director of Operations at Energy Innovation: Policy and Technology LLC, where she manages the company’s human resources operations, and its internal financial and accounting systems.
+She is also responsible for structuring the company’s policies and procedures, and overseeing the company’s fiscal and legal compliance.
 Prior to joining Energy Innovation, Anabel worked at the ClimateWorks Foundation shortly after graduating from the University of San Francisco (USF).
-During her tenure at USF, Anabel interned for the human rights organization Amnesty International and for former Speaker of the House Nancy Pelosi.
+During her tenure at USF, Anabel interned for the human rights organization, Amnesty International and for former Speaker of the House, Nancy Pelosi.
 She holds a B.A. in Politics with a minor in Legal Studies from USF, where she graduated summa cum laude and as Valedictorian finalist.

 Dana Hagan is the Executive Assistant at Energy Innovation: Policy and Technology LLC.
 Prior to joining Energy Innovation, she spent three years at ClimateWorks Foundation working on the operations team, and most recently, on the finance team as a Grant Associate.
 Dana holds a B.A. in English Literature, with a focus on modern poetry and coupled with a minor in Environmental Studies from the University of Vermont.

-Hallie Kennan is the Research Associate for Energy Innovation: Policy and Technology LLC.
-Prior to this position, she worked for Energy Innovation as Research Assistant in 2013 and Research and Communications Intern in 2012.
+Hallie Kennan is the Research and Communications Associate for Energy Innovation, where she is responsible for organizing the company’s communications activities and outreach strategy.
+Prior to this position, she worked for Energy Innovation as Research Assistant in 2013 and interned with the company in 2012.
 Hallie graduated magna cum laude from Bucknell University, where she earned her Bachelor’s degree in Environmental Studies with minors in Economics and Spanish.
 While attending Bucknell, Hallie interned for the University’s Environmental Center to design and implement a campus-wide waste audit, which later became the basis for her senior thesis.

-Veery Maxwell is the Director of Communications for Energy Innovation: Policy and Technology LLC.
-In June 2012, she earned a JD degree with honors from UC Hastings School of the Law where she focused on environmental issues.
+Veery Maxwell is the Director of Philanthropic Services for Energy Innovation: Policy and Technology LLC, where she helps clients achieve their goals in climate and energy philanthropy.
+Veery earned a JD degree with honors from UC Hastings School of the Law where she focused on environmental issues.
 She was Managing Editor of West-Northwest, the Hastings environmental law and policy journal, and published a paper entitled, “Wind Energy Development: Can Wind Power Overcome Substantial Hurdles to Reach the Grid?”
-Veery received a B.A. degree magna cum laude from Georgetown University in 2009 with a double major in finance and international business.
+Veery received a B.A. degree magna cum laude from Georgetown University with a double major in finance and international business.
 She spent her junior year at the London School of Economics.
 While she attended Georgetown and Hastings, Veery worked for The Nature Conservancy, ClimateWorks Foundation, and the environmental law division of Union Pacific.

 Jeffrey Rissman is a Senior Analyst with Energy Innovation: Policy and Technology LLC.
 He is head of methodology for the company’s policy impact modeling study and leads the Technological Innovation focus area.
 Previously, he supported the activities of the American Energy Innovation Council.
 Prior to joining Energy Innovation, Jeffrey served as a Research Fellow at the University of North Carolina Institute for the Environment, where he studied the environmental and public health impacts of aircraft emissions for the Federal Aviation Administration.
 Jeffrey holds an M.S. in Environmental Sciences and Engineering as well as a Masters in City and Regional Planning, both from the University of North Carolina at Chapel Hill.
 He also holds a B.A. in International Relations with Honors from Stanford University.
 Jeffrey has authored publications on atmospheric science, energy, and R&D policy.